claudiosarto/artisan-pizza/README.md

 Credits to [Delboy](https://github.com/Delboy/Fruit-Hunter) for the readme sections related to Setting up Google API and Heroku deployment

 I used extensively  Stackoverflow.com](https://stackoverflow.com/) to figure out the syntax of various functions.

+### Acknowledgments
+I'd like to thank my mentor Jubril Akolade for giving me hints and tips during the project.